If you notice anything unusual on your skin that doesn’t go away in four weeks, show it to your doctor. This could include:

 - New and looks inflamed.

 It might help to take a photograph of anything unusual so you can check for any changes over time.
-If you have an IPhone you may find the free 'Embarrassing Bodies – My Mole Checker' app a helpful tool.

 Remember, there are many other skin conditions, so if you or someone you know has one of the symptoms above, it doesn’t mean it's cancer – it could be something else that needs treatment.
 Either way, the earlier you see your GP, the better.